 - After 1 second, the Propeller will print your name on the next line.

-This time, instead of collecting your name (or other text), you will collect a number value using the terminal.
-When you collect numbers, you can then do something with those numbers.
+This time, instead of collecting your name (or other text), you will obtain a numerical value using the Terminal.
+When you obtain numbers, you can then do something useful with those numbers.
 For instance, you can collect two numbers and add them together - using the Activity Board WX like a calculator.
 Let’s try it:

 - Open a new program and give it a name.
 We used “Add Two Numbers From the Terminal”.